herlandro/NoStoryboard/README.md

 ## 2 - Deleting the Main.storyboard
 - Delete the Main.storyboard file.
 - Remove the Main value config entries in Build Settings.
-- Remove the Main entry in the Info.plist.
+- Remove the key `UIMainStoryboardFile` and value `Main` in the Info.plist.

 ## 3 - Creating a HelloWorldViewController file
 - Create a new file called `HelloWorldViewController.swift`